 3. Would reduced virus levels in my mouth protect me from getting or transmitting COVID-19?

 If the COVID-19 virus is detected in your mouth, then you have already contracted the virus.
-There is currently no conclusive evidence that reducing virus levels in your mouth will prevent you from getting or transmitting the virus.
-However, lowering the amount of virus in your saliva -- which can be transmitted through talking, singing or coughing -- might help reduce your transmission risk.
+There is currently no conclusive evidence that reducing virus levels in your mouth will prevent getting or transmitting the virus.
+However, lowering the amount of virus in saliva — which can be transmitted through talking, singing, or coughing — might help reduce transmission risk.

 4. Would reduced virus levels in my mouth make my COVID-19 symptoms less severe or help me recover more quickly?

-There is currently no clinical evidence to prove that reducing virus levels in your mouth will make your COVID-19 symptoms less severe or help you recover more quickly.
+No clinical evidence exists to prove reducing virus levels in your mouth will make your COVID-19 symptoms less severe or help you recover more quickly.
 Many factors contribute to the length and severity of COVID-19, including the strength of your immune system.

-5. What does it mean to “neutralise the virus”
+5. What does it mean to “neutralize the virus”?

-"Neutralising the virus" means that while the virus is still present, it is no longer infectious and can no longer multiply.
+To “neutralize the virus” means the virus is present but no longer infectious and can no longer multiply.

-6. How do oral care products help to neutralise the virus?
+6. How do oral care products help to neutralize the virus?

-Current data suggest these oral care products dissolve the envelope that surrounds the virus.
+Current data suggest these oral care products target the viral envelope to dissolve it.
 Losing this outer protective coating prevents the virus from attaching to cells and infecting them.

 7. Should I brush or rinse before going out or meeting people?

 Oral care should be part of your daily personal hygiene routine, and you should continue to wear masks, social distance, and wash your hands to help prevent virus transmission.
-Currently, no conclusive evidence that brushing or rinsing protects against getting or transmitting COVID-19.
-However, lowering the amount of virus in your saliva -- which can be transmitted through talking, singing or coughing -- might reduce the risk of transmission.
+Currently, no conclusive evidence exists that brushing or rinsing protects against getting or transmitting COVID-19.
+However, lowering the amount of virus in your saliva, which can be transmitted through talking, singing, or coughing, might reduce the risk of transmission.
 We have planned additional studies to determine how brushing and rinsing affect the amount of virus in your mouth.
 However, regular brushing and rinsing with safe and effective products is key to maintaining good oral health.

 8. How do laboratory test results represent what happens in a person's mouth?

-Laboratory testing is a simplified model used to determine, under very controlled conditions, whether Colgate® antimicrobial formulas can neutralise the SARS-CoV-2 virus.
-Laboratory testing is an internationally accepted and recognised method to assess viral inactivation for both toothpaste and mouthwash.
-Colgate-Palmolive is conducting additional clinical research to determine whether similar results occur in the mouth to help neutralise and lower virus levels.
+Laboratory testing is a simplified model used to determine under very controlled conditions whether Colgate antimicrobial formulas can neutralize the SARS-CoV-2 virus.
+The laboratory method is internationally accepted and recognized to assess viral inactivation for both toothpaste and mouthwash.
+Colgate-Palmolive is conducting additional clinical research to determine whether similar results occur in the mouth to help neutralize and lower virus levels.

-9. Compared to Listerine, Crest and other competitors, how effective are the tested Colgate-Palmolive products against the SARS-CoV-2 virus?
+9. How effective are the tested Colgate-Palmolive products compared to Listerine, Crest, and other competitors against the SARS-CoV-2 virus?

 We did not test the efficacy of competitor products.